 Things to do in Mesr Desert

-Safari is one of the most exciting activities in every desert of Iran, and Mesr Desert is not an exception.
-Here you can get a safari tour and go through the heart of the desert where normal sedan cars can’t reach.
+Safari is one of the most exciting activities in every desert of Iran, and the Mesr Desert is not an exception.
+Here you can get a safari tour and go through the heart of the desert which normal sedan cars can’t reach.

 Safari in Mesr Desert - Iran

-If you are a fan of relaxing activities like photography, don’t forget to bring your camera to capture perfect desert photographs in Mesr Desert especially during the sunlight and sunset.
+If you are a fan of relaxing activities like photography, don’t forget to bring your camera to capture perfect desert photographs in the Mesr Desert, especially during the sunlight and sunset.

 Photography at Mesr Desert - Iran